-13.1.3 ADMISSION
+13.1.3 Admission

-A shareholder may only participate in the General Meeting and exercise voting rights there on the basis of the bookkeeping records of the shareholder's registered shares on the registration date, either by inclusion in the Company's register of registered shares or by registration in the accounts of a recognised account holder or settlement institution, regardless of the number of shares held by the shareholder on the date of the General Meeting.
-The fourteenth day prior to the General Meeting, at midnight (Belgian time), is the registration date.
+A shareholder may only participate in the general meeting and exercise voting rights there on the basis of the bookkeeping records of the shareholder's registered shares on the registration date, either by inclusion in the Company's register of registered shares or by registration in the accounts of a recognised account holder or settlement institution, regardless of the number of shares held by the shareholder on the date of the general meeting.
+The fourteenth day prior to the general meeting, at midnight (Belgian time), is the registration date.

-The holders of dematerialised shares who wish to participate in the General Meeting must submit a certificate issued by Euroclear or an approved account holder with Euroclear showing the number of dematerialised shares registered in the shareholder's name in its accounts on the registration date, with which the shareholder has indicated that he wishes to participate in the General Meeting.
-This deposit must be made at the latest on the sixth day prior to the date of the General Meeting, via the e-mail address of the Company or via the e-mail address specifically mentioned in the convocation or by post.
+The holders of dematerialised shares who wish to participate in the general meeting must submit a certificate issued by Euroclear or an approved account holder with Euroclear showing the number of dematerialised shares registered in the shareholder's name in its accounts on the registration date, with which the shareholder has indicated that he wishes to participate in the general meeting.
+This deposit must be made at the latest on the sixth day prior to the date of the general meeting, via the Company's e-mail address or via the e-mail address specifically mentioned in the convocation, at the registered office or by post.

-The owners of registered shares who wish to participate in the meeting must notify the Company no later than the sixth day prior to the date of the meeting of their intention to participate in the meeting, via the e-mail address of the Company or via the e-mail address specifically mentioned in the convocation, by post or, where appropriate, by sending a proxy.
+The owners of registered shares who wish to participate in the general meeting must notify the Company no later than the sixth day prior to the date of the general meeting of their intention to participate in the general meeting, via the e-mail address of the Company or via the e-mail address specifically mentioned in the convocation, by post or, where appropriate, by sending a proxy.

-The Board of Directors will keep a register for each shareholder who has expressed his wish to participate in the General Meeting, including his name and address or registered office, the number of shares he held on the registration date and with which he has indicated his intention to participate in the General Meeting, as well as the description of the documents proving that he was in possession of the shares on that registration date.
+The Board of Directors will keep a register for each shareholder who has expressed his wish to participate in the general meeting, including his or her name and address or registered office, the number of shares he or she held on the registration date and with which he or she has indicated his intention to participate in the general meeting, as well as the description of the documents proving that he or she was in possession of the shares on that registration date.

-13.1.4 REPRESENTATION
+13.1.4 Representation

-Each shareholder may grant a proxy to represent him at the General Meeting, in accordance with the relevant provisions of the Belgian Code for Companies and Associations.
+Each shareholder may grant a proxy to represent him at the general meeting, in accordance with the relevant provisions of the Belgian Code for Companies and Associations.
 The proxy holder is not required to be a shareholder.